Biblical Research & Education Resources

 These are standard abbreviations used in scholarly works.
 Most Bible translations and versions can be accessed on the Internet.

-Click on this link for my recommended list of books that help you better understand Scripture.
+Click on this link for my recommended list of books that help you better understand Scripture and provide guidance on marriage, pastoral care and counseling, and prayer.

 This is a graphic presentation of the good news about having a spiritual relationship with God especially designed for Jewish persons.